sohilsheth21/Pipelined-MIPS-Processor/README.md

 # Pipelined-MIPS-Processor

-This repository contains the implementation of a 32-bit MIPS processor written in Verilog as part of the ECEN651 course project.
-The design is the classic 5-stage pipeline model and includes mechanisms to handle control and data hazards, enabling efficient instruction throughput.
+This repository contains the RTL implementation of a 32-bit MIPS processor written in Verilog as part of the ECEN651 course project at Texas A&M. The design is the classic 5-stage pipeline model and includes mechanisms to handle control and data hazards, enabling efficient instruction throughput.

 ---